AvocadoCoop/channels-slack-notifications/README.rst

     from channels_slack_notifications

     message = dict(
-        message = 'this is a test',
+        text = 'this is a test',
     )
     Channel('slack-notifications').send(message)